serine/dotfiles/tmux/README.md

 `ctrl-b` to enter command mode

- -`d` to dettach from tmux session
+ - `d` to dettach from tmux session
- -`w` list all windows in the current session
+ - `w` list all windows in the current session
- -`c` create new window in the current session
+ - `c` create new window in the current session
- -`,` rename current window
+ - `,` rename current window
+ - `&` to kill a current window

 ## Windows manipulation and moving around